katzzero/elite-log-tracker/README.md

 *   **MySQL Persistence:** Stores data in two separate databases (`db_piloto` and `db_universo`) for organization and analysis.
 *   **API Integration (EDDN):** Prepared to receive data from the Elite Dangerous Data Network (EDDN) for market and universe information (Note: Actual EDDN integration requires ZeroMQ libraries and is a placeholder in the code due to environmental complexity).
 *   **Graphical User Interface (GUI):** Allows intuitive configuration of MySQL credentials and the Journal log path.
+*   **Ranks Visualization:** Displays the current rank and percentage progress to the next rank in all categories (Combat, Trade, Exploration, Federation, Empire, CQC).
 *   **CSV Export:** Exports the content of all relevant tables to CSV files with a single click.

 ### Prerequisites